bchainhub/foxar/pilot/README.md

 Perhaps to test how custom errors work, or how to write inline assembly?

-Pilot is a fully-functional Solidity REPL, allowing you to write, execute, and debug Solidity directly in the command line.
+Pilot is a fully-functional Ylem REPL, allowing you to write, execute, and debug Solidity directly in the command line.

 Once you finish testing, Pilot even lets you export your code to a new solidity file!